 South County Museum has ample parking and can accommodate multiple buses.
 Handicap access vans/buses can pull up to the ramp of our main exhibit hall to discharge visitors if desired.

-Bathroom facilities are available in the Visitors Center and the Metz Exhibit Hall.
+Bathroom facilities are available in the Administration Building and the Metz Exhibit Hall.

-The Visitors Center, Metz Exhibit Hall and Print Shop are wheelchair-accessible.
+The Metz Exhibit Hall and Print Shop are wheelchair-accessible.
 The other buildings have step-up access.
 South County Museum has one wheelchair available on a first-come, first-serve basis.

 A baby-changing station is available in one of the Metz’s unisex bathrooms.